planet-nine-app/sessionless/README.md

 Note in Sessionless that a) no PII is necessary, b) no password is necessary, c) no shared secret (session) is passed between client and server, d) no PII, passwords, or sessions are stored in the database.
 A quick review of [OWASP's Identification and Authentication Failures] should hopefully illuminate the benefits of not having passwords and sessions.

+## Use cases

+* Asking for email account creation before a user really engages with your content is one of the leading causes of bounce rates on web sites.
+With Sessionless you can provide [account continuity] without asking for email up front, leaving the credential entering for after a user engages with your site.
+Consider an image creation site.
+Use Sessionless to create an account behind the scenes.
+Save the image to that account, and ask for an email to send it to.
+Now there's no friction to using your site, and users see its value before they have to sign up.

+* Any time you want account based behavior on a single device like games on consoles.
+Remove the need to type out emails and passwords, but still maintain [account continuity].

+* Devices that aren't usually connected to the internet like bluetooth devices (controllers, keyboards, headphones, etc).

 Sessionless is a practical implmentation of *delegatable anonymous credentials*.
 You can learn more about this in these papers: